BluGenes-source/Easy-CSV-Marker-Utility-CMU-/SetUp.md

 Just clone and then use "checkout branch 6.0.7"
 This is located in the "releases" area of GitHub. (https://github.com/juce-framework/JUCE/releases)

+From there, follow the instructions on how to build the ProJucer App.

 It does require that you add a method to the JUCE core that allows you to clear the filename box in the filenameComponent.